Connor Goldson: Rangers

 On 13 June 2018, Goldson signed for Scottish Premiership club Rangers on a four-year deal, becoming Steven Gerrard's sixth summer signing.
-He made his competitive debut for Rangers on 12 July in a 2–0 2018-19 UEFA Europa League qualifier home win against Macedonian First Football League team FK Shkupi in what was Gerrard's first competitive fixture as manager.
+He made his competitive debut for Rangers on 12 July in a 2–0 2018–19 UEFA Europa League qualifier home win against Macedonian First Football League team FK Shkupi in what was Gerrard's first competitive fixture as manager.
 Goldson captained Rangers on 12 August in their 2–0 win over St. Mirren at Ibrox, as regular skipper James Tavernier was on the substitutes' bench.
 He headed his first goal for the club as they won with ten men, and he was praised by Gerrard after the match.
-On 17 October 2020, he scored a double in a 2–0 away win against Celtic in the Old Firm.
-He signed a four year contract extension on 1 June 2022.
+On 17 October 2020, he scored a double in a 2–0 away win against Celtic in the Old Firm derby.

+In 2020–21 Goldson featured in every competitive match Rangers played, making 56 appearances as Rangers won their maiden championship under the Premiership branding, their first top division title in a decade and their 55th overall, denying rivals Celtic what would have been a record-breaking 10th consecutive championship.

+Goldson played the entire game in the 2022 UEFA Europa League final which Rangers lost on penalties to Eintracht Frankfurt; they won the Scottish Cup three days later, Goldson again completing 120 minutes of action.
+He signed a four-year contract extension on 1 June 2022.

+Aris Limassol

+On 30 July 2024, Goldson left Rangers to join Cypriot side Aris Limassol for an undisclosed fee.